Flu cases rise again, while COVID takes a back seat

 First, the good news: This winter's COVID-19 surge has been mild.

+"The current winter wave that we're kind of coming out right now does appear to be more mild than previous winters," says Dr. Heidi Moline, a medical officer at the Centers for Disease Control and Prevention.

+In fact, the COVID surge appears to be the mildest since the pandemic began.

-"This year's winter wave is low compared to previous winters," says Caitlin Rivers, an epidemiologist at the Johns Hopkins Bloomberg School of Public Health.
-"This is the smallest winter wave we've had since the pandemic began."
+"This is the smallest winter wave we've had since the pandemic began," says Caitlin Rivers, an epidemiologist at the Johns Hopkins Bloomberg School of Public Health.

 One possible explanation for the relatively mild COVID winter is that the U.S. experienced an unusually intense summer COVID wave that also started relatively late.
 As a result, many people may still have some immunity from when they had COVID during the summer.